 Set default merge tag values

 A merge tag only works correctly when there is data in the field it's associated with.
 For your most commonly used audience merge tags, be sure to input default values that will display if the contact profile doesn't have any data in a certain field.

 For example, you could set the default value for the first name merge tag to "Friend."
 Then, when you use "Hello *|FNAME|*," in a campaign, contacts whose first names are not in your audience will see "Hello Friend."

-If you don't set a default value and the contact doesn't have the data in their profile, they'll see the merge tag itself where the contact-specific content was supposed to appear.
+If you don't set a default value and the contact doesn't have the data in their profile, they'll see a blank space where the contact-specific content was supposed to appear.

 To include dynamic merge tag content in your campaigns, type the merge tag directly into your campaign content or choose a merge tag from the Merge Tags drop-down menu.